cnpem/sophys-common/docs/source/utils.rst

     if __name__ == "__main__":
         RE = RunEngine({})

-        # No need to call setup_databroker, but doing so won't break anything.
-        setup_databroker(RE)

         rand = hw().rand
         rand.kind = "hinted"     # Specific to the simulated random device